codethor0/secure-code-reasoner/GITHUB_WORKFLOW_REPAIR_VALIDATION_REPORT.md

 ### Workflow Files on GitHub

+**Note**: Default branch is `release/v0.1.0`, so workflows are checked on that branch.

 **Verified Workflows**:
-- ✅ `.github/workflows/ci.yml` - Exists on GitHub
+- ✅ `.github/workflows/ci.yml` - Exists on default branch (`release/v0.1.0`)
-- ✅ `.github/workflows/semantic-release.yml` - Exists on GitHub
+- ✅ `.github/workflows/semantic-release.yml` - Exists on default branch (`release/v0.1.0`)
-- ⚠️ `.github/workflows/codeql.yml` - Exists in PR branch, not yet on main
+- ⚠️ `.github/workflows/codeql.yml` - Exists in PR branch, not yet on default branch
-- ✅ `.github/workflows/docker-publish.yml` - Exists on GitHub
+- ⚠️ `.github/workflows/docker-publish.yml` - May not exist on default branch
-- ✅ `.github/workflows/publish-pypi.yml` - Exists on GitHub
+- ⚠️ `.github/workflows/publish-pypi.yml` - May not exist on default branch
-- ✅ `.github/workflows/nightly.yml` - Exists on GitHub
+- ⚠️ `.github/workflows/nightly.yml` - May not exist on default branch

-**Status**: ✅ **VERIFIED** - All workflow files exist (CodeQL pending merge)
+**Status**: ⚠️ **PARTIAL** - Core workflows exist, additional workflows pending PR merge

 ### GitHub Actions Workflows List